-- (C) Each of the following types of documents are to be double-spaced: petitions for declaratory ruling, petitions for rulemaking, notices of appeal, petitions for revocation, motions, initial legal memoranda and briefs, reply memoranda and briefs, proposed findings of fact and conclusions of law, petitions for party status, prefiled testimony, and any pleading filed with the board. - (D) Documents are to comply with the following page limits: - (1) Motions: no more than five pages. - (2) Notices of appeal; petitions for revocation, declaratory ruling, and party status; memoranda; briefs; and other pleadings: no more than 25 pages. - (3) Reply memoranda, briefs, or other reply pleadings: no more than 25 pages. - (4) Proposed findings of fact and conclusions of law: no more than 50 pages. - (5) There is no limit on prefiled direct or rebuttal testimony or on evidentiary exhibits. - (E) All motions should be accompanied by a supporting memorandum. - (F) Unless otherwise specified in these rules, all memoranda in reply to a motion shall be filed within fifteen days of service of the motion, or within the same number of days in which the movant was required to file, whichever is shorter.

-- (G) For documents filed with the board, the limits contained in s (D) and (F) of this rule may be enlarged or extended for reasonable grounds by the chair of the board.
+- (C) Each of the following types of documents are to be double-spaced: petitions for declaratory ruling, petitions for rulemaking, notices of appeal, petitions for revocation, motions, initial legal memoranda and briefs, reply memoranda and briefs, proposed findings of fact and conclusions of law, petitions for party status, prefiled testimony, and any pleading filed with the board. - (D) Documents are to comply with the following page limits: - (1) Motions: no more than five pages. - (2) Notices of appeal; petitions for revocation, declaratory ruling, and party status; memoranda; briefs; and other pleadings: no more than 25 pages. - (3) Reply memoranda, briefs, or other reply pleadings: no more than 25 pages. - (4) Proposed findings of fact and conclusions of law: no more than 50 pages. - (5) There is no limit on prefiled direct or rebuttal testimony or on evidentiary exhibits. - (E) All motions should be accompanied by a supporting memorandum. - (F) Unless otherwise specified in these rules, all memoranda in reply to a motion shall be filed within fifteen days of service of the motion, or within the same number of days in which the movant was required to file, whichever is shorter. - (G) For documents filed with the board, the limits contained in section (D) and (F) of this rule may be enlarged or extended for reasonable grounds by the chair of the board.
 If the document is to be filed with the district commission, such enlargement or extension may be granted by the chair of the district commission.
 Any person seeking to enlarge a page limit or extend a filing deadline must file a written request no later than the applicable deadline.
 Such requests may not exceed five pages, double-spaced.
 If the request is to enlarge a page limit, the request may be accompanied by the subject document. - (H) All proposed findings of fact and conclusions of law should state the location of the supporting evidence in the record and should discuss the applicable legal provisions, showing how each element of a claim is met or not met based on the facts of a case. - (I) The party initiating a case before the board or a district commission shall be responsible for the cost of publication of notice of the proceeding in a local newspaper generally circulating in the area where the land is located.
-The district commission or board shall be responsible for the publication of the notice. - (J) Every document filed by any party subsequent to the initial document filed in a case shall be served upon the attorneys or other representatives of record for all other parties and upon all parties who have appeared for themselves.
+The district commission or board shall be responsible for the publication of the notice. - (J) Every document filed by any party subsequent to the initial document filed in a case shall be served upon the attorneys or other representatives of record for all other parties and upon all parties who have appeared for themselves, and shall be accompanied by a certificate of service certifying that the document was served in accordance with these rules, stating the date and method of service, and listing the name and address of each person served.
 Service within this subsection of the rule shall be made upon a representative or a party by delivering a copy in person or by mailing a copy to the last known address of the individual.